Yukuepira Chashi

-The site of Yukuepira Chashi (ユクエピラチャシ跡, Yukuepira-chashi ato) in Rikubetsu, Hokkaidō, Japan, is that once occupied by the Ainu chashi of Yukuepira, one of the largest on the island.
+The site of Yukuepira Chashi (ユクエピラチャシ跡, Yukuepira-chashi ato) in Rikubetsu, Hokkaidō, Japan, was once occupied by the Ainu chashi of Yukuepira, one of the largest on the island.
 It has been designated a National Historic Site.

 Name

 Yukuepira is derived from the Ainu yuk "deer", e "eat", and pira "cliff".
 The site also goes by the name of Kaneran Chashi (カネランチャシ).

 Overview

 One of a number of chashi situated along the Toshibetsu River (利別川) and opposite a steep cliff, the site is defined by a large embankment.
-Skeletal remains from the fifteenth and sixteenth centuries of some ten thousand deer may be linked to trade in skins, and Yukuepira is understood to have functioned not only as a fort.
+Skeletal remains from the fifteenth and sixteenth centuries of some 10,000 deer may be linked to trade in skins, and Yukuepira is understood to have functioned not only as a fort.

 Investigation of the site from 2002 to 2004 has uncovered remains of a palisade, holes for posts, and a layer of ash.
 Artefacts of iron and bone have been recovered together with evidence for the diet, which included fish, nuts, and seeds.
 Earlier Jōmon and Zoku-Jōmon lithics and ceramics have also been found.